Condoms and Comedy to the Rescue in Thailand

 says.
 "Please take a condom."
 The gift shop offers "No Glove, No Love" coffee

-picture of the U.S. Treasury.
-Condoms & Cabbages is one of a string of
+a picture of the U.S. Treasury.
+Condoms & Cabbages is one of a string of businesses

-businesses whose $5 million in annual proceeds Mechai pours into his network of
+whose $5 million in annual proceeds Mechai pours into his network of social,

-social, educational and family planning programs — a model for social change
+educational and family planning programs — a model for social change that

 the Bangkok restaurant is the organization's vasectomy center.
 Get your tubes